WalletConnect/WalletConnectUnity/.github/ISSUE_TEMPLATE/🐞-bug-report.md

 **Environment**
  - OS: [e.g. macOS 14.0]
  - Unity version [e.g. 2021.3.22f1]
- - WalletConnectUnity version/commit [e.g. 7ec66cd]
+ - Package name and version [e.g. WalletConnectUnity Modal v1.0.1]

 **Is this happening in Unity Editor or on a player like Android, iOS, Windows?**